 How do I sharpen my wood chisels?

-Begin by flattening the back of your chisel by holding it flat to your sharpening stone and working it backwards and forwards lengthwise.
-Start with a coarse grit stone, then medium and finally finish with a fine grit stone.
-You can use a bench grinder to save time and effort.
+Begin by holding the back of your wood chisel flat to a sharpening stone and working it backwards and forwards lengthwise.
+Start with a coarse grit stone, working your way through medium and fine grit stones.
+A bench grinder will save you time and effort.

 You can finish the process by using sandpaper or stropping with a piece of leather and a polishing compound if you choose.

-How to use wood chisels for carving?
+How do I use wood chisels for carving?

 Straight-edged chisels are not always the first tool you would think of for wood carving.
 However, they are very useful.
 As well as being used to rough out general shapes, bevel edged chisels can be used for defining straight lines and border work in relief carving.